tungd/Bifrost/README.md

 # Roadmap

+- [ ] Kubernetes Pod And Service Discovery
 - [ ] Configuration: allow to define new services and servers, without relying on =~/.ssh/config=
 - [ ] Logging